 - A-1.
 Newly lodged inmates will receive one complete set of laundered clothing at dress-in.
 A complete set of clothing includes the following: - a.
 One shirt. - b.
 One pair of pants. - c.
 One pair of socks. - d.
-One pair of sandals. - A-2.
+One pair of sandals. - e.
+Bra (females) - f.
+Underwear (females) - g.
+Boxers (males) - A-2.
 Inmates will wear a full set of clothing at all times except when showering, when covered with bed linen while on their bunk, or while wearing a suicide prevention smock.
 Inmates must wear a clothing size that adequately fits them so the clothing is not too small or too large.
 Inmates may not wear their clothing in a way that resembles gang attire.
 For example, baggy pants pulled down below the waistline, oversized shirts, etc. - A-3.
 Inmates will wear their clothing in the following manner: - a.
 Inmates may wear shirts loose over the pants or tucked in. - b.
-Inmates may not roll up their shirt sleeves. - c.
+Inmates may not roll up their shirtsleeves. - c.
 If an inmate wears an optional t-shirt, the inmate must tuck the t-shirt into his pants. - d.
 Inmates may not tuck or "peg" their pant legs into their socks. - e.
 Inmates may roll up their pant legs only if the pant legs are too long, but not past the ankles. - f.
-Inmates may not mark on or alter jail issued or personal clothing in any way. - g.
-Inmates may not accessorize their clothing in any way.
+Inmates may not mark on or alter jail issued or personal clothing in any way.

-- A-4.
+- g.
+Inmates may not accessorize their clothing in any way. - A-4.
 Inmates will not wear personal clothing except under the following conditions: - a.
-Unless an approved inmate purchased clothing item from the commissary (i.e. underwear, t-shirts). - b.
+Unless an approved inmate purchased clothing item from the commissary (i.e. t-shirts). - b.
 Inmates attending their jury trial. - c.
 Unless item is deemed medically necessary and does not pose a security risk (i.e. orthopedic shoes). - A-5.
-Inmates may keep underwear provided it does not resemble gym shorts or swim trunks.
-Female inmates may also keep bras provided wires are removed.
-Inmates may have one (1) pair of underwear in possession with extras purchased through commissary. - A-6.
 Inmates may wash their personal items bought from commissary using their personal soap in the sink available in their housing unit.
 Inmates will not wash personal items in facility laundry equipment.
-Exceptions will be made by a shift supervisor.
+Exceptions will be made by a supervisor.